Belgium in the Eurovision Song Contest 2014: Competing entries

 On 1 October 2013, VRT opened two separate submission forms: one for artists to submit a video recording of them performing a cover version of a past Eurovision Song Contest song and another for songwriters to submit their songs.
 The submission deadline for the two applications concluded on 14 October 2013 and 28 October 2013, respectively.
 The names of the thirty acts selected for the competition were announced on 24 January 2014.
 Among the competing artists were former Eurovision Song Contest participants Veronica Codesal (member of Aelia), who represented Belgium in 2003 as part of the group Urban Trad, and Kate Ryan (lead singer of Day One), who represented Belgium in 2006.
-Sixteen songs were selected by VRT from those received during the submission period and matched with the artists that advanced from the casting shows.
-The four artists that failed to advance from the Call Back round to the semi-finals (Jessy, Joyce, Mr. Jones and White Bird) did not perform their candidate Eurovision songs during the competition.
+Sixteen songs were selected from those received during the submission period and matched with the artists that advanced from the casting shows.
+The jury panel that selected both the artists and songs for the competition consisted of Bart Peeters, Piet Goddaer, Jef Martens and Ruslana.
+The four artists that failed to advance from the Call Back round to the semi-finals (Jessy, Joyce, Mr. Jones and White Bird) were also matched with a candidate Eurovision song but did not perform them during the competition.

+Shows

 Casting shows

 The two casting shows aired on 2 and 9 February 2014 and took place at the Sportpaleis in Antwerp.
-Both shows were filmed earlier on 3 December 2013.
-Ruslana was unable to attend the casting shows due to her involvement in the pro-European Union protests in Ukraine.
-In each show fifteen artists performed a cover version of a past Eurovision Song Contest song and the expert panel determined four acts that qualified to the semi-finals and an additional four acts that advanced to the Call Back round.
+Both shows were filmed earlier on 3 December 2013.In each show fifteen artists performed a cover version of a past Eurovision Song Contest song and an expert jury determined four acts that qualified to the semi-finals and an additional four acts that advanced to the Call Back round.
+Jury member Ruslana did not vote during both shows as she was unable to attend the casting shows due to her involvement in the pro-European Union protests in Ukraine.

 Call Back

 The Call Back round took place on 9 February 2014 at the Videohouse in Vilvoorde.
-The eight artists that placed fifth to eighth in the preceding two casting shows each performed a cover version of a past Eurovision Song Contest song and the combination of results from the expert panel and a public televote determined the top four that qualified to the semi-finals.
+The eight artists that placed fifth to eighth in the preceding two casting shows each performed a cover version of a past Eurovision Song Contest song and the combination of results from an expert jury and a public televote determined the top four that qualified to the semi-finals.

 Semi-finals

 The three semi-finals took place on 23 February, 2 March and 9 March 2014 at the Videohouse in Vilvoorde.
-In each show four artists performed their candidate songs for the 2014 Eurovision Song Contest and the combination of results from the expert panel and a public televote determined the top two that qualified to the final.
+In each show four artists performed their candidate songs for the 2014 Eurovision Song Contest and the combination of results from an expert jury and a public televote determined the top two that qualified to the final.